sigmundch/web-ui/example/mdv_one/README.md

 http://code.google.com/p/mdv/source/browse/use_cases/forms_validation.html.

     # To compile the mdv one template
-    tools/run-tool template samples/mdv_one/mdv_one_views.tmpl
+    tools/run-tool template example/mdv_one/mdv_one_views.tmpl

 The template compiler will create a Dart file name mdv_one_views.tmpl.dart

-To run this code, launch [Dartium][] samples/mdv_one/mdv_one_example.html
+To run this code, launch [Dartium][] example/mdv_one/mdv_one_example.html

-Please note that this sample is intended to work on all [modern browsers] using the [dart2js][] compiler.
+Please note that this example is intended to work on all [modern browsers] using the [dart2js][] compiler.
 Firefox support is blocked on a [bug in matchesSelector](http://dartbug.com/4401).

 [Dartium]: http://www.dartlang.org/dartium/